Contents

 Purchase Information

-You may freely evaluate the trial version Employee Scheduler without any costs for the period of 30 days.
+You may freely evaluate the trial edition Employee Scheduler without any costs for the period of 30 days.
 If you wish to continue using the program after 30 days, you must purchase it from CyberMatrix.
 If you do not wish to purchase the program after 30 days, you must uninstall it from your computer.

 After 30 non-consecutive days from the time of installation, the software will cease functioning.